Why we use confessions

 “… do you wholeheartedly believe the doctrine of the Word of God, summarized in the confessions …?”

-The three ecumenical creeds are older, shorter statements of Christian doctrine.
-They are called “ecumenical” because they are accepted by churches worldwide.
+The six confessions adopted by the Reformed church can be divided into two groups.
+The first three are the creeds (from the Latin word credo, “I believe”).
+They are older and shorter statements of the Christian doctrine.
+They are called ecumenical creeds because they are accepted by churches worldwide.

 |Apostles’ Creed||Nicene Creed||Athanasian Creed|